themouette/licpro-php-tp/src/8-writing-tests.markdown

 ## Functional Tests

-Functional tests are tests that ensure correctness of your application by focusing on use cases/user stories at the application level (the ones your client described).
+Functional tests are tests that ensure correctness of your application by focusing on use cases/user stories.

+#### User Stories vs Use Cases

+Did I mention the difference between use cases, and user stories?
+I guess no.
+According to Wikipedia (eurk), a **user story** _is one or more sentences in the everyday or business language of the end user or user of a system that captures what a user does or needs to do as part of his or her job function_.
+Most of the time, we use the following pattern to represent a user story:

+    "As a <role>, I want <goal/desire> so that <benefit>"

+According to Wikipedia, a **use case** _is a list of steps, typically defining interactions between a role (known in UML as an "actor") and a system, to achieve a goal.
+The actor can be a human or an external system._ It's more formal, and verbose.

+#### In-Depth With Functional Testing

-The goal is to not only test a method, but this method and its interactions with the rest of the application.
+The goal of functional testing is to not only test a method, but this method and its interactions with the rest of the application.
 In other words, they test the system the way the end user would use it.

 For instance, you cannot test a controller because its job is to glue all components of your application to fit a given use case.
 For example, a